marquesafonso/multilang-asr-captioner/README.md

 ## Multilang ASR Captioner

-A multilingual automatic speech recognition and video captioning CLI tool using faster whisper on cpu.
+A multilingual automatic speech recognition and video captioning tool using faster whisper on cpu.

 ## Requirements and Instalations